davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 ### 80 TCP - HTTP Service

-Checking this service from `nmap` scan, noticed that the page contains a redirect to the host **academy.htb**, which probably wasn't able to follow redirect once this domain name wasn't solved.
+Checking this service from `nmap` scan, noticed that the page contains a redirect to the host **academy.htb**, which probably was not able to follow redirect once this domain name was not solved.
 After adding it to the `/etc/hosts`, we were able to navigate to the specified page which contains 2 links, one for registering and other to login to this HTB Academy service.

 ![image-20210217115623157](https://i.imgur.com/jPgHc5K.png){: .align-center}

-As the page source didn't disclosed nothing, proceeded by creating a dummy account (`dummy:P@ssword`) to get initial access to the platform but noticed something interesting in the post request, where a hidden field from the register form was sending a parameter **roleid**, set to value **0**.
+As the page source did not disclosed nothing, proceeded by creating a dummy account (`dummy:P@ssword`) to get initial access to the platform but noticed something interesting in the post request, where a hidden field from the register form was sending a parameter **roleid**, set to value **0**.

 ```
 POST /register.php HTTP/1.1